J. B. Priestley

-John Boynton Priestley (/ˈpriːstli/; 13 September 1894 – 14 August 1984) was an English novelist, playwright, screenwriter, broadcaster and social commentator.
+John Priestley(/ˈpriːstli/; 13 September 1894 – 14 August 1984) later John Boynton Priestley was an English novelist, playwright, screenwriter, broadcaster and social commentator.

 His Yorkshire background is reflected in much of his fiction, notably in The Good Companions (1929), which first brought him to wide public notice.
 Many of his plays are structured around a time slip, and he went on to develop a new theory of time, with different dimensions that link past, present and future.

 In 1940, he broadcast a series of short propaganda radio talks, which were credited with strengthening civilian morale during the Battle of Britain.
 In the following years his left-wing beliefs brought him into conflict with the government and influenced the development of the welfare state.
 He wrote a number of plays during this period, including An Inspector Calls (1945).

 Early life

 Priestley was born on 13 September 1894 at 34 Mannheim Road, Manningham, which he described as an "extremely respectable" suburb of Bradford.
 His father, Jonathan Priestley (1868–1924), was a headmaster.
 His mother, Emma (née Holt; 1865–1896), was a mill girl.
 She died when Priestley was just two years old and his father remarried four years later.
 Priestley was educated at Belle Vue Grammar School, which he left at 16 to work as a junior clerk at Helm & Co. in the Swan Arcade.

 During his years at Helm & Co.
 (1910–1914) he started writing at night and had articles published in local and London newspapers.
-He was to draw on memories of Bradford in many of the works he wrote after he had moved south, including Bright Day and When We Are Married.
+He was to draw on memories of Bradford in many of the works he wrote after he had moved south, including his novel Bright Day and play When We Are Married.
 As an old man he deplored the destruction by developers of Victorian buildings in Bradford such as the Swan Arcade, where he had his first job.